xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/blocks/feature-flags-and-experimental-interfaces.md

     -   [Misc](#misc)
 -   [Usages of `experimental` prefix](#usages-of-experimental-prefix)

 We also use an `__experimental` prefix for any experimental interfaces.
 This is a signal to those reading our code that it should not be implemented in for production use.
-Currently this prefix is used in the following ways:
+Currently, this prefix is used in the following ways:

 -   Prefixing references that are experimental.
 An example would be PHP action or filter slugs.
 -   Prefixing functions or methods that are experimental.